esyede/rakit/packages/docs/data/strings.md

 ### Str::words()

-This method limits the number of words in a string:
+Limits the number of words in a string:

 ```php
 return Str::words('You know, I miss you so much.', 3, ' >>>');